JesseWebDotCom/vscode-dev-container/README.md

 These files allow you to customize the container with customizations like setting your desired time zone, terminal theme, container & python package installs, etc. You may leave them blank if you do not have any customizations but they need to be present to prevent the container build from failing.

 * .devcontainer/customize/setup_container.sh - add custom commands needed for your project (ex. install packages).
-These commands will be run after container_install.sh is run.
+These commands will be run after .devcontainer/build/setup_container.sh is run.
+  * TIP: Call tools/project_create.py (with the desired parameters) to auto create your project structure
+  * TIP: For python projects, call to install your requirements and constraints (ex. pip3 install -r requirements.txt -c constraints.txt)
+}

 * .devcontainer/customize/variables.env - set your time zone, desired PowerShell version, etc. The variables here will be merged with and override variables found in the devcontainer.json.
-* requirements.txt - add any python packages to be pip installed at the end of the build.
-* constraints.txt - add any python package constraints you have

 ## Installation